CLina10/CLina10.github.io/README.md

 </head>

 ## About me
 I'm a 20 years old gamedesign/programming student who enjoys to play and create different games.
-My complete life resolve around games, from playing to creating and also writing.
+My complete life resolve around games and stories, from playing to creating and also writing.
-I hope that people enjoy my work and that I can work with a great team to entertain hardcore gamer and occasion gamer with my projects.
+I hope that people enjoy my work and that I can work with a great team to entertain hardcore gamer and occasion gamer with my projects and ideas.
 Currently I'm studying 3D-Game Design at the GPB College in Berlin, Germany.
 My specialization lies in gamedesign and programming, where I really enjoy to create new stories and games.

 ## Projects